We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Quick Answer

 The TOTO Drake and the TOTO UltraMax II are two of the most recommended toilets the brand makes, and they show up constantly on shortlists for the best flushing toilets you can buy.
-They share the same maker, the same reputation for clearing waste in a single flush, and a lot of the same internal engineering.
+They share the same maker, the same perfect 1,000 gram MaP flush score, and a lot of the same internal engineering.
 Yet they are built for different buyers.
-The Drake is a two-piece workhorse aimed at people who want maximum flush power and the lowest price.
+The Drake is a two-piece workhorse aimed at people who want the lowest price without giving up flush power.
 The UltraMax II is a one-piece designed for a cleaner look, easier cleaning and a more refined experience.
-Picking between them is less about which is better and more about which fits what you value.
+Picking between them is less about which flushes harder, since neither does, and more about which fits what you value in design, water use and price.

 How we research and compare